 - You managed an emergency by using your blue inhaler

-If you dealt with an asthma attack by using up to 10 puffs of your blue inhaler but didn't need to call an ambulance, you still need to see your GP.
+If you dealt with an asthma attack by using up to 10 puffs of your blue inhaler but didn't need to call an ambulance, you still need to see your GP the same day.
 Your GP or asthma nurse needs to check you're well and review your medicines.

 - You went to hospital, or called an ambulance

-You still need to book a follow-up appointment with your GP or asthma nurse within 48 hours of leaving the hospital or being treated by paramedics.
+You still need to book a follow-up appointment with your GP or asthma nurse within two working days of leaving the hospital or being treated by paramedics.
 Your GP can check your notes and give you personal recovery advice.

 - If you had an asthma attack over two weeks ago but didn't see your GP at the time